Maryland Medical Marijuana Card

 - When Driving While High on Cannabis

-- Use cannabis on government property or in public areas.
+- Cannabis can be used on public property or in public spaces.

 Getting a New Medical Cannabis Card

-Medical marijuana cards usually have a one-year expiration date.
+Medical marijuana cards typically have a one-year expiration period.
 To renew:

-- Make an appointment for a reassessment with your cannabis physician.
+- Set up an appointment for an assessment with your physician who is a cannabis expert.

 - Obtain a current certification.